Ninluc/matthiasg.dev/README.md

 [![Homepage looks](./docs/img/homePage.png)](https://matthiasg.dev)

-This is the source code of my new website, the code on the website is the old one.
+This is the source code of my new website.

 The project is build using [svelte](https://svelte.dev/).

+The website is in french.
+It contains some "article" that can be written in [Markdown](https://www.markdownguide.org/)

 ## State of the project

-All the pages are done.
-Just need to add more projects...
-No major changes planned.
+The project is finished.
+Hourray 🥳 !

 ## Other